Time New Bank (TNB) Price Tops $0.0026 on Exchanges

-Time New Bank (CURRENCY:TNB) traded up 5.6% against the dollar during the twenty-four hour period ending at 18:00 PM ET on October 5th.
-One Time New Bank coin can now be bought for approximately $0.0026 or 0.00000005 BTC on popular cryptocurrency exchanges.
-Time New Bank has a market capitalization of $10.54 million and $247,611.00 worth of Time New Bank was traded on exchanges in the last day.
-In the last week, Time New Bank has traded 9.1% higher against the dollar.
+Time New Bank (CURRENCY:TNB) traded up 3.5% against the US dollar during the 24 hour period ending at 18:00 PM ET on October 9th.
+Time New Bank has a market capitalization of $10.58 million and $279,437.00 worth of Time New Bank was traded on exchanges in the last day.
+During the last week, Time New Bank has traded up 9.4% against the US dollar.
+One Time New Bank coin can currently be purchased for approximately $0.0026 or 0.00000005 BTC on major cryptocurrency exchanges.

 - Starname (IOV) traded down 3.9% against the dollar and now trades at $4,099.30 or 0.08159023 BTC.